Tampa Marriott Water Street Hotel Shines Brightly Along The Riverwalk

 The third time's the charm in Tampa, Florida!

-After staying at two very good but not conveniently located hotels, one of which Donna accompanied me to, she and I rolled the dice and stayed at the Tampa Marriott Water Street.
-We expected it would be to our liking in every way, and it's a keeper!
+After staying at two very good Tampa area hotels, one of which Donna accompanied me to, she and I rolled the dice and stayed at the Tampa Marriott Water Street.
+We expected it would be to our liking in every way, and it is a keeper!

 Nestled along the Tampa Riverwalk in downtown Tampa, this four-star gem offers waterside dining, outstanding restaurants and an indoor bridge to the five-star JW Marriott Tampa Water Street.
 That means you get to avail yourself of five-star quality shopping and dining while staying at four-star prices!

-Our 350 square foot city view room came with a king bed and guest room area that were perfect.
+On one occasion, our 350 square foot city view room came with a king bed and a guest room area that were perfect.
 Both of us found the bed and pillows to our liking.

 Being that I am an early riser, I appreciate a lobby that feels welcoming in the wee hours, and Tampa Marriott Water Street did not disappoint, offering many high-top styled tables (aka bar tables) with charging ports as well as large-sized chairs that give the feeling of privacy when sitting in one.

 The area surrounding the Tampa Marriott Water Street is bustling with action.
-Step outside the hotel, and you'll see that you are one block away from Amalie Arena and a short walk from the cool vibe of the Water Street Tampa Neighborhood.
+Step outside the hotel, and you'll see that you are one block away from the Benchmark International Arena (former Amalie Arena) and a short walk from the cool vibe of the Water Street Tampa Neighborhood.

 For lunch, we dined at Timpano Hyde Park, a self-described elegant Italian steakhouse.
 The weather was perfect for outdoor eating, so that's where we went.